 Phantasy Star Online 2 is a lobby based action RPG where players undertake missions to fight monsters called Darkers.
 Team up with other players or explore alone, engaging in fast-paced combat and hunting for rare loot.

-Pros: +Switch weapons in the midst of combat. +Freedom to change classes on one character. +Excellent combat animations.
+Pros: +Switch weapons in the midst of combat. +Freedom to change classes all on one character. +Excellent combat animations. +Good character customization.

 Phantasy Star Online 2 Overview

 Phantasy Star Online 2 is an action-oriented MMORPG and part of the Phantasy Star series franchise.
 Choose between one of four races and five classes before embarking for the Planet Naberius as part of the spacefaring organization ARKS.
 Engage enemies known as Darkers in fast-paced combat, timing strikes for optimal damage to devastate foes.
 Return to the ARK campship, a huge lobby where players can interact, shop, and accept new missions.
 Change your class from the lobby at any time and discover which one you enjoy best, or play all of them—each class earns experience and levels separately.
 Classes have three weapon slots to choose from, and players can switch between them freely, opening up new possibilities for vanquishing enemies.
 Embark on missions alone or with friends, defeating formidable monsters and ridding the galaxy of the Darker threat.

 Phantasy Star Online 2: New Genesis launched on June 9, 2021 and is a major update for the game and also a 'shared universe' game.
 It introduced new features for the base game and also added a separate expansion area in the game independent of the base game.

 - Central Lobby - accept missions, shop, and interact with other players from the central deck of the ARK campship.

 - Switch Classes - change your class from the lobby, earning experience and leveling with each class seperately.